BayoRadiMan/GACustomClient/README.md

 Upon first launch, the client will create the following in its directory:
 * `UserData/`: Your isolated browser profile (Keep this private!).
 * `Backups/`: Previous versions of the client saved during auto-updates.
+* `CrashLogs/`: Diagnostic files created automatically if the application encounters an error.

 ---